hoangdesu/Alien-Invasion-Pygame/NOTES.md

 - Save high score (if current score > high score) back to json when the game restarts

+4/13
-- Implement the level function
+- Implement the lives system
+- Fix bugs
+- Draw hearts